felri/doom/README.md

 # Doom @WIP

-Doom (Decentralized Zoom Like App)
+Doom (Decentralized Zoom proof of concept)

 # What is this?